kekuchan/swarmbject/docs/std/arr/Uchar.md

 Works even between the same array.

 Parameters:
+* The unsigned char array to copy to.
+* The starting index of the array to copy to.
 * The unsigned char array to copy from.
 * The starting index of the array to copy from.
-* The unsigned char array to copy to.
-* The starting index of the array to copy to.
 * The number of unsigned chars to copy.

 Returns: void.

 ```
 unsigned char[] values = new unsigned char[4];
-std::arr::Uchar::copy("2021", 0, values, 0, 4);
+std::arr::Uchar::copy(values, 0, "2021", 0, 4);
 /*values='2','0','2','1'.*/
 ```